wegenmat-privat/psresp/README.rst

 The slope of the PSD model for the light curve is estimated as the mean of all slopes providing a significant SUF.
 The corresponding error is given by the full width at half maximum (FWHM) of the SUF distribution.

+The code is written in accordance with gammapy for more convenient inmplementation.
+Test-scripts for analysis and plot are also provided.

 Background
 ==========
 The flux variability of an AGN can be described by a power spectral density (PSD) following a pure power law noise, where PSD(f) is proportional to the frequency to the power of alpha [2]_.
 To reveal the PSD of a light curve, the logarithmic periodogram is calculated, where the slope denotes the underlying power: